DualHookBypasser/BYpas22/DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide explains how to fix the "not receiving cookies and account" and "bypass logs" issues when deploying to Vercel.
+This guide explains how to fix the "not receiving cookies and account" issue when deploying to Vercel.

 ## The Problems